-The Charter School has adopted tiered reengagement strategies for all scholars who are not generating attendance for more than three (3) school days or 60% of the instructional days in a school week, or who are in violation of the written agreement pursuant to Education Code section 51747(g).
+The Charter School has adopted tiered reengagement strategies for all scholars who are not generating attendance for more than 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School's approved instructional calendar, those found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than the greater of three (3) schooldays or 50 percent of the scheduled days times of synchronous instruction in a school month as applicable by grade span, or who are in violation of the written agreement pursuant to Education Code section 51747(g).
 These procedures are as follows:

-- 1) Verification of current contact information for each enrolled scholar. - 2) Notification to parents or guardians of lack of participation within one (1) school day of the absence or lack of participation. - 3) Outreach from the Charter School to determine scholar needs including connection with health and social services as necessary.
+- 1) Verification of current contact information for each enrolled scholar. - 2) Notification to parents or guardians of lack of participation within one (1) school day of the absence or lack of participation. - 3) Outreach from the Charter School to determine scholar needs including connection with health and social services as necessary. - 4) A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747.